 Structure and Curriculum

-- Three courses of specialization to be chosen among the policy streams offer (one mandatory) and the electives, the case studies and the language courses.
+- Three courses to be chosen among our offer of core courses, policy stream courses, elective courses, case studies and language courses.

-- January : Leadership and management skills seminars
+- Winter session (January): Leadership and management skills seminars

 - Spring semester: